TheAlgorithm476/ArduinoKit/README.md

 The goal of this library is to be a Swift implementation of the Arduino Language, built on top of [CoreAVR](https://github.com/pdshelley/CoreAVR).

+ArduinoKit supports microcontrollers using the AVR Architecture, more specifically the ATmega328P.
+Support for other AVR-based microcontrollers might be added as CoreAVR and ArduinoKit mature.

 ## Status
 Support Status Legend:
 | Symbol |              Meaning              |